pgRouting/pgrouting/src/astar/doc/pgr_aStarCost.rst

 where the ending vertex is fixed.

   - The result is the union of the results of the one to one `pgr_aStar`.
-  - The extra ``start_vid`` in the result is used to distinguish to which path it belongs.
+  - The extra ``start_vid`` column  in the result is used to distinguish to which path it belongs.

 :Example:

 .. literalinclude:: doc-aStarCost.queries
-   :start-after: -- q4
+   :start-after: --q4
-   :end-before: -- q5
+   :end-before: --q5